 Extracting information from the entire ordering, I build various measures of temptation to analyze its source, its strength and its structure.
-I study the source and strength of temptation by (i) looking at participants' top option(s), and by (ii) constructing an index of "Global Temptation", which computes the number of times a participant preferred to exclude food category x from the coverage when comparing two nested options M and $M\setminus\{x\}$.
+I study the source and strength of temptation by (i) looking at participants' top option(s), and by (ii) constructing an index of "Global Temptation", which computes the number of times a participant preferred to exclude food category x from the coverage when comparing two nested options M and $M \setminus \{x\}$.
 I study the structure of temptation by testing the consistency of commitment choices with the seminal model of Gul and Pesendorfer (2001) (henceforth GP) and its main axiom, Set Betweenness.
-Although simple and intuitive, Dekel et al. (2009) argue that Set Betweenness might be too restrictive to capture the multiple facets of temptation and propose two relaxations: one allowing temptation to have a cumulative effect, the other acknowledging the stochastic nature of temptation.
+Although simple and intuitive, Dekel et al. (2009) argue that Set Betweenness might be too restrictive to capture the multiple facets of temptation and propose two relaxations: one allowing temptation.
 I construct falsification tests to study the compatibility of Set Betweenness and its relaxations with the individual preference orderings.

 Finally, I assess the validity of the menu choice measures I developed along two dimensions.
 First, using detailed survey data on participants' food perceptions and self-reported consumption, I test whether those behavioral measures are in line with participants' assessments of what foods are tempting and unhealthy.
-Second, I test whether temptation revealed through menu choice can predict other behaviors during the challenge that could result from self-control problems.
+Second, I test whether temptation revealed through menu choice can predict other behaviors during the challenge that could result from the choice between two different commitment savings products that varied in their degree of illiquidity.

+self-control problems.
 In particular, I test whether a preference for removing unhealthy foods from the coverage predicts take-up of, and performance on, a goal setting contract designed to encourage exercise and a more active participation in the challenge.
 Relatedly, I study whether menu choice is predictive of three measures of engagement: challenge completion, study completion, and likelihood of claiming reimbursement.